raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 options2 = { font_size: 10, font_family: "Arial" }
 ```

-Ruby Hashes are thus a little more like JavaScript Maps, because they permit the use of any object as a key, not just strings.
+Ruby hashes are thus a little like JavaScript's `Map`, because they permit the use of any object as a key, not just strings.
 On the other hand, you can access the values of a Ruby hash using square braces, like this:

 ```ruby
 grades = { "Jane Doe" => 10, "Jim Doe" => 6 }